berndpl/kohi/order.md

 </div>

 <div class="comment">
-<p>Please note that I have zero interest and no spare time to use your address for anything else than these very roast notifications.
+<p>Note that I have zero interest and no spare time to use your address for anything else than these very roast notifications.
 Promise</p>
 </div>